erc7579/erc7579-implementation/erc.md

 - MUST call the `onInstall` or `onUninstall` function on the module when enabling or disabling a hook
 - MUST pass the sanitized initialisation data to the module when enabling or disabling a hook
-- SHOULD store the module address during the enable process and remove it during the disable process
 - MUST emit the relevant event for the module type
 - MUST enforce authorization control on the relevant enable or disable function for the module type
-- SHOULD allow for the relevant enable or disable function for the module type to be called by the account as part of a batch
 - MUST call the `preCheck` function before a smart account execution with the execution parameters, passing the `msg.sender` and `msg.data` as parameters
 - MUST call the `postCheck` function after a smart account execution with the return value of `preCheck`